All pieces performed in RSL Graded Music exams fall into one of four categories:

 If more Free Choice Pieces are presented than allowed (ie. a third free choice piece in a graded exam or video graded certificate, or a fourth / fifth free choice piece in a performance certificate), the additional pieces will be judged as inadmissible and will receive a mark of zero.

 Backing tracks for RSL syllabus pieces do not include the solo part on the track.
-Where a backing track for a Free Choice Piece includes the part being performed (‘full mix’), this will usually be interpreted as reducing the level of demand, which will be reflected in the marking (see ‘Level of Demand’ below).
+Where a backing track for a Free Choice Piece includes the part being performed (‘full mix’), this will usually reduce the extent to which outcomes for the grade can be met, which will be reflected in the marking (see ‘Level of Demand’ below).

 For face-to-face and Live Video exams, for all non-current RSL backing tracks, candidates must provide a device containing the downloaded audio.
 This can be any device with a 3.5mm minijack output eg. MP3 player, portable CD player, phone or tablet.
 We recommend that two different sources are brought, one as a back-up.